elmahio/documentation/docs/cli-overview.md

-  tail        Tail log messages from a specified log dataloader  Load 50 log messages into the specified log deployment  Create a new deployment
+  tail        Tail log messages from a specified log dataloader  Load 50 log messages into the specified log deployment  Create a new deployment sourcemap   Upload a source map and minified JavaScript
 ```

 ## Cloning the CLI